Nursing Assistant Practice Exam 4

 1. A patient is experiencing difficulty breathing.
 Which action should you take FIRST?

 Answer: c) Check the patient's pulse and respirations.
 Before taking any action, you must assess the patient's vital signs to understand the severity of the breathing difficulty.
-While elevating the head of the bed (b) and calling the nurse (d) are important steps, the initial assessment (c) is paramount.
+While elevating the head of the bed (b) and calling the nurse (d) are important steps, the initial assessment (c) is critical.
 Administering oxygen (a) should only be done under the direction of a nurse.

 2. You are assisting a patient with eating.
 Which statement is TRUE regarding proper feeding techniques?

-a) It's acceptable to feed a patient quickly to save time. b) Always check the patient's food temperature before serving. c) It's unnecessary to document the amount of food consumed. d) Patients should always be allowed to eat independently, even if they need assistance.
+a) It's acceptable to feed a patient quickly to save time. b) Always check the patient's food temperature before serving.
+Even so, c) It's unnecessary to document the amount of food consumed. d) Patients should always be allowed to eat independently, even if they need assistance.

 3. While providing personal care, you notice a patient has a pressure ulcer developing on their heel.
 What is the MOST appropriate action?